wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/activate-klarna.md

 > _Make sure you inform Klarna you use MultiSafepay as a payment provider_.

 For existing Klarna clients, contact <webwinkel@klarna.nl> to connect your Klarna account with your MultiSafepay Control.

+If you have any questions, please contact one of our account managers at <sales@multisafepay.com>